 By TylerR Apr 21 2018 Baptist HistoryDavid BealeIn his Baptist History in England and America, David Beale illuminates numerous topics, including Baptist origins, their search for the ancient manner of immersion, and even the way they acquired the name Baptist.
 Xulon Press, 2018, 640 pgs.
-2040 reads There are 6 Comments Dr. Beale was one of my WallyMorris - Mon, 04/23/2018 - 6:23am Dr. Beale was one of my teachers at BJU.
+2729 reads There are 6 Comments Dr. Beale was one of my WallyMorris - Mon, 04/23/2018 - 6:23am Dr. Beale was one of my teachers at BJU.
 I find it interesting that recent books by BJU faculty are not published by BJU Press, but by other publishers.
 Wally Morris Charity Baptist Church Huntington, IN amomentofcharity.blogspot.com Wally TylerR - Mon, 04/23/2018 - 10:25am Yes, I wondered about that, too.
 There's likely a sensible explanation.
 Beale's two-volume historical theology (2013) was published by BJU Press, so I doubt there's a problem.
-Tyler is a pastor in Olympia, WA and an Investigations Manager with a Washington State agency.
+Tyler is a pastor in Olympia, WA and works in State government.
 He's the author of the book What's It Mean to Be a Baptist?
 Good for BJU John E. - Mon, 04/23/2018 - 11:47am It's good for BJU to have books by their profs published by other publishing houses.
 It speaks to the academic credibility of the school.
 Christian publishing is a ministry *and* business M. Osborne - Mon, 04/23/2018 - 12:22pm To Wally's question, my first assumption would be that it was a business decision.
 I wrote textbooks for BJU Press for my graduate assistantship.
 The press is a business with a budget and a finite staff allocated to priority projects.
 Their editorial and compositing standards are meticulous, and a 640-page work would be a significant commitment.
 Michael Osborne Philadelphia, PA My Amazon review of Beale.
 Jeff Straub - Wed, 04/25/2018 - 9:00pm This book is long over due!
 Beale offers a fresh retelling of the major historical events that shaped British and US Baptists.
 Using an excellent blend of primary source material and the best of recent scholarship, Beale rehearses an old story with clarity and insight.
 Writing from a conservative vantage point, those who view Baptists through the lens of soul liberty will be disappointed.
 But those who, like their Baptist forebears, hold the Scripture in high regard, will appreciate the way Beale tells the story.
 The narrative does not tell everything (Canadian Baptist will lament the omission of their story) and the reader may wish that one tale or another had not been omitted, but Beale demonstrates why the telling of Baptist history must be selective.
 Three hundred more pages would have been nice but what Beale gives us, he does well.
 I, for one, hope that this book will find a welcome spot on the shelves of all lovers of Baptist history.
 Thank you David Beale for a job well done.
 Jeff Straub Nice TylerR - Wed, 04/25/2018 - 9:06pm I'm buying it on Kindle right now, and will look forward to reading it!
-Tyler is a pastor in Olympia, WA and an Investigations Manager with a Washington State agency.
+Tyler is a pastor in Olympia, WA and works in State government.
 He's the author of the book What's It Mean to Be a Baptist?